 While I haven’t personally tried it, an alternative butter (e.g. cashew, almond, or sunflower) would avoid peanut allergy concerns.

-The raisins or crushed cashews are bagged separately and divided in the field.
+The raisins or crushed nuts are bagged separately and divided in the field.

 The sauce should be made at home.
 Mix all of the listed ingredients, minus the noodles and cashews.
 I recommend making big batches with a kitchen mixer, unless you want an arm workout.